-The Company outsources its internal audit function to PwC.
+The Company outsourced its Internal Audit function to PwC in 2019, with Deloitte to take over this role from 2020.
 The internal audit function reports to the Audit Committee and has direct access to the Chairman of that committee to provide for its on-going independence.

-The internal audit function undertakes a programme of internal reviews, as set out within its five year risk-based strategy and annual plan approved by the Audit Committee.
+The internal audit function undertakes a programme of internal reviews, as set out within its three year risk-based strategy and annual plan approved by the Audit Committee.
 An annual report is provided to the Audit Committee to provide a summary of the work performed throughout the year, in addition to the individual audit reports produced following every review, to provide independent assurance to that committee that controls within the area of review have been designed and are operating effectively.